Introduction: Henry Valentine Clouse is known as a Bedford County gunsmith from census records.

 1878: The 1878-1879 edition of "Farquhar's Official Directory of Bedford County, Pennsylvania" lists a laborer named Henry Clouse in Tatesville, Hopewell Township.
 I think this just means he was served by the Tatesville Post Office.

-1880: According to the 2017 book "Gunsmiths of Bedford County, Pennsylvania", Valentine Clouse appears in the 1880 federal census of the Borough of Hopewell (Broad Top Township) as a 70-year old Hesse Cassel-born individual living with 56-year-old Barbara, 15-year-old David, and 12-year-old Samuel.
+1880: Valentine Clouse appears in the 1880 federal census of the Borough of Hopewell (Broad Top Township) as a 70-year old Hesse Cassel-born gunsmith living with 56-year-old Barbara, 15-year-old David, and 12-year-old Samuel.

 1904: The following obituary of the widow of Henry Clouse is from the March 23, 1904 issue of the "Altoona Mirror" newspaper.
 It provides a tie-in to Tatesville.